Electrical lineworkers working to maintain power lines in Arizona, a top-ranked state in power reliability.

 Rate Comparison

-SRP provides the best value for your energy dollar by offering electricity prices that are among the lowest in Arizona and the region.
+SRP provides an excellent value for your energy dollar by offering electricity prices that are among the lowest in Arizona and the region.
 Compare our rates to those in other major cities to see the difference.

 Commercial Rate Comparison